-Each HOA/POA has its own specific guidelines as to how many Board of Director positions are elected and the term of these positions although most offices are elected annually at a general meeting of Home/Property Owners.
+Each HOA/POA has its own specific guidelines as to how many Board of Director positions are elected and the term of these positions although most offices are elected annually at a general meeting of Home/Property Owners (here’s what you want to know when you are about to buy a new property).
 Board of Directors and Officers serve on a voluntary basis; they donate their time and efforts to the neighborhood.

 WBNA – Wells Branch Neighborhood Association – The Wells Branch Neighborhood Association is a social/civic organization that includes all addresses in Wells Branch whether “In-District” or “Out-of-District”.
 We are NOT a governing body and do not collect taxes.
 We have no legal right to enforce anything.
 Membership dues, $20 per year per household, are optional, but GREATLY appreciated.
 The WBNA publishes the “Neighborhood News” six times a year.
 Each issue is hand delivered to every house in Wells Branch, all 3,366, by volunteers.
 In addition to this, we put on the Easter Egg Hunt each year, hold a Silent Auction fundraiser in the CC during FourthFest, host National Night Out for the neighborhood, and host one of the nights during Luminary Fest in December.
 WBNA also hosts several meetings throughout the year with guest speakers on every thing from gardening to safety.
 We have a new website up and running, www.wbna.us which posts neighborhood events, news, and just has all kinds of cool stuff on it and we’ve just started a Facebook photo share site for Wells Branch residents.
 We rely on dues, donations and advertising to fund our endeavors with the purpose of keeping the residents of Wells Branch informed and facilitating community spirit.
 We have a board consisting of six officers who are elected each January by a majority of WBNA members.
 We are strictly a volunteer-run organization.